patrickkanexyz/patrickkanexyz.github.io/README.md

 # patrickkanexyz.github.io

-Development repos for my github page.
+Development repos for my personal website.

-The emoji graphics used in the favicon are from the open source project Twemoji.
-The graphics are copyright 2020 Twitter, Inc and other contributors.
-The graphics are licensed under CC-BY 4.0.
+By doing development in this repo I get automatic hosting to my github pages site.
+If I ever get around to hosting the site elsewhere I can just upload the repo there too.